Remote viewing: Early background

-In early occult and spiritualist literature, remote viewing was known as telesthesia and travelling clairvoyance.
+In early occult and spiritualist literature, remote viewing was known as telesthesia and traveling clairvoyance.
 Rosemary Guiley described it as "seeing remote or hidden objects clairvoyantly with the inner eye, or in alleged out-of-body travel."

 The study of psychic phenomena by major scientists started in the mid-nineteenth century.
 Early researchers included Michael Faraday, Alfred Russel Wallace, Rufus Osgood Mason, and William Crookes.
-Their work predominantly involved carrying out focused experimental tests on specific individuals who were thought to be psychically gifted.
+Their work predominantly involved carrying out focused experimental tests on individuals thought to be psychically gifted.
 Reports of apparently successful tests were met with much skepticism from the scientific community.

-In the 1930s, J. B. Rhine expanded the study of paranormal performance into larger populations, by using standard experimental protocols with unselected human subjects.
+In the 1930s, J. B. Rhine expanded the study of paranormal performance into larger populations by using standard experimental protocols with unselected human subjects.
 But, as with the earlier studies, Rhine was reluctant to publicize this work too early because of the fear of criticism from mainstream scientists.

-This continuing skepticism, with its consequences for peer review and research funding, ensured that paranormal studies remained a fringe area of scientific exploration.
-However, by the 1960s, the prevailing counterculture attitudes muted some of the prior hostility.
-The emergence of what is termed "New Age" thinking and the popularity of the Human Potential Movement provoked a mini-renaissance that renewed public interest in consciousness studies and psychic phenomena and helped to make financial support more available for research into such topics.
+Paranormal studies remained a fringe area of scientific exploration.
+However, by the 1960s, the prevailing counterculture attitudes were sympathetic to paranormal ideas.
+The emergence of what is termed "New Age" thinking and the popularity of the Human Potential Movement provoked a mini-renaissance that renewed public interest in consciousness studies and psychic phenomena.
+It also helped to make financial support more available for research into such topics.

-In the early 1970s, Harold Puthoff and Russell Targ joined the Electronics and Bioengineering Laboratory at Stanford Research Institute (SRI, now SRI International) where they initiated studies of the paranormal that were, at first, supported with private funding from the Parapsychology Foundation and the Institute of Noetic Sciences.
+In the early 1970s, Harold Puthoff and Russell Targ joined the Electronics and Bioengineering Laboratory at Stanford Research Institute (SRI, now SRI International), where they initiated studies of the paranormal that were, at first, supported with private funding from the Parapsychology Foundation and the Institute of Noetic Sciences.

-In the late 1970s, the physicists John Taylor and Eduardo Balanovski tested the psychic Matthew Manning in remote viewing and the results proved "completely unsuccessful".
+In the late 1970s, the physicists John Taylor and Eduardo Balanovski tested the psychic Matthew Manning in remote viewing, and the results proved "completely unsuccessful".

-One of the early experiments, lauded by proponents as having improved the methodology of remote viewing testing and as raising future experimental standards, was criticized as leaking information to the participants by inadvertently leaving clues.
+One of the early experiments, lauded by proponents as having improved the methodology of remote viewing testing and raising future experimental standards, was criticized as leaking information to the participants by inadvertently leaving clues.
 Some later experiments had negative results when these clues were eliminated.

-The viewers' advice in the "Stargate project" was always so unclear and non-detailed that it has never been used in any intelligence operation.
+The viewers' advice in the Stargate Project was always so unclear and non-detailed that it has never been used in any intelligence operation.
+In a 2005 interview with GQ magazine, former president Jimmy Carter recalled a time during his presidency when the administration was searching for a small twin-engine plane that had gone down somewhere in Africa.
+According to Carter's recollection, the director of the CIA told him that the plane had been located by a woman in California who claimed to be a psychic medium.
+Carter recalled he responded to the claim "with skepticism", saying "Whether it was just a gross coincidence or...
+I don't know."